oam-dev/spec/examples/workflow.md

 ### Placing components into application scopes

-Up to this point, the frontend component is deployed into the default "root" network and health scopes, as all core workload types are required to be in all core application scope types.
+Up to this point, no application scopes group the frontend component and backend component.

-The backend component is an extended workload type and is therefore not automatically deployed into the default "root' application scopes.

 In this example, a [network scope](5.application_scopes.md#network-scope) is defined and attached to an SDN.
 Application Scope instance is created following it's [`ScopeDefinition`](5.application_scopes.md):